Tahmoures54/Bitcoin-Forecast-Tracker/README.md

 # Bitcoin-Forecast-Tracker

 A Python-based project for real-time Bitcoin price prediction and trading assistance.
-Features real-time data fetching, historical data storage, visualizations, Excel export, and predictive analytics using Linear Regression and ARIMA models.
-Includes a user-friendly GUI built with tkinter.
+This application features real-time data fetching, historical data storage, visualizations, Excel export, and predictive analytics using Linear Regression and ARIMA models.
+It includes a user-friendly GUI built with tkinter.
-# Bitcoin Price Prediction and Trading Assistance

 ## Introduction

 This project aims to predict the price of Bitcoin using various machine learning models and provide valuable services to traders.
 The system fetches real-time Bitcoin prices, stores them in a local SQLite database, and offers features like data visualization, exporting to Excel, and trading signals.

 ## Features